Sedna (dwarf planet): Physical characteristics

-Sedna has a V band absolute magnitude of about 1.8, and it is estimated to have an albedo of about 0.32, giving it a diameter of approximately 1,000 km.
-At the time of its discovery it was the brightest object found in the Solar System since Pluto in 1930.
-In 2004, the discoverers placed an upper limit of 1,800 km on its diameter; after observation by the Spitzer Space Telescope, this was revised downward by 2007 to less than 1,600 km.
+In visible light, Sedna has an absolute magnitude of about 1.8 and an estimated albedo (reflectivity) of around 0.41, which gives it a diameter of approximately 900 km.
+At the time of discovery it was the brightest object found in the Solar System since Pluto in 1930.
+In 2004, the discoverers placed an upper limit of 1,800 km on its diameter; after observations by the Spitzer Space Telescope, this was revised downward by 2007 to less than 1,600 km.
 In 2012, measurements from the Herschel Space Observatory suggested that Sedna's diameter was 995 ± 80 km, which would make it smaller than Pluto's moon Charon.
+In 2013, the same team re-analyzed Sedna's thermal data with an improved thermophysical model and found a consistent value of 906 +314/−258 km, suggesting that the original model fit was too precise.
 Australian observations of a stellar occultation by Sedna in 2013 produced similar results on its diameter, giving chord lengths 1025±135 km and 1305±565 km.
 The size of this object suggests it could have undergone differentiation and may have a sub-surface liquid ocean and possibly geologic activity.

-Because Sedna has no known moons, directly determining its mass is impossible without sending a space probe or locating a nearby perturbing object.
-Sedna is the largest trans-Neptunian Sun-orbiting object not known to have a satellite.
-Observations from the Hubble Space Telescope in 2004 were the only published attempt to find a satellite, and it is possible that a satellite could have been lost in glare from Sedna itself.
+As Sedna has no known moons, the direct determination of its mass is as yet impossible without either sending a space probe or perhaps locating a nearby object which is gravitationally perturbed by the dwarf planet.
+It is the largest trans-Neptunian Sun-orbiting object not known to have a natural satellite.
+As of 2024, observations from the Hubble Space Telescope in 2004 have been the only published attempt to find a satellite, and it is possible that a satellite could have been lost in the glare from Sedna itself.

-Observations from the SMARTS telescope show that in visible light Sedna is one of the reddest objects in the Solar System, nearly as red as Mars.
-Chad Trujillo and his colleagues suggest that Sedna's dark red color is caused by a surface coating of hydrocarbon sludge, or tholin, formed from simpler organic compounds after long exposure to ultraviolet radiation.
+Observations from the SMARTS telescope show that Sedna, in visible light, is one of the reddest objects known in the Solar System, nearly as red as Mars.
+Its deep red spectral slope is indicative of high concentrations of organic material on its surface.
+Chad Trujillo and his colleagues suggest that Sedna's dark red color is caused by an extensive surface coating of hydrocarbon sludge, termed tholins.
+Tholins are a reddish-colored, amorphous, and heterogeneous organic mixture hypothesized to have been transmuted from simpler organic compounds, following billions of years of continuous exposure to ultraviolet radiation, interstellar particles, and other harsh environs as the dwarf planet either comes close to the Sun or transits interstellar space.
 Its surface is homogeneous in color and spectrum; this may be because Sedna, unlike objects nearer the Sun, is rarely impacted by other bodies, which would expose bright patches of fresh icy material like that on 8405 Asbolus.
 Sedna and two other very distant objects – and – share their color with outer classical Kuiper belt objects and the centaur 5145 Pholus, suggesting a similar region of origin.